sudhirj/active_datastore/README.md

 ## Current Status
 I've built a wrapper over the GCD API (`ActiveDatastore::Dataset`) that's fully functional and can be used for pretty much all the examples given in the documentation.
 The wrapper's API is very similar to what you see in the NodeJS examples.

 Right now, ActiveDatastore is very much a work in progress.
-Please evaluate it before production use, and do remember that the API will undergo breaking changes until we hit v1.0.
+Please evaluate it before production use, and do remember that the API may undergo breaking changes until we hit v1.0.

 ## Installation